-The road works covered by the Project will be carried on the existing road with no change of the alignments.
-Through the Detailed Design Phase it will be reconsidered if some widening is possible.
-In that case it is expected to perform widening on 4 curves, up to 2m.
-Additionally, widening of existing carriageway up to 0.2m is proposed on 500 m long sub section ending on Kratovska Stena.
-All widening will be taken within the right of way.
-The project therefore entails no resettlement and land acquisition, nor long lasting disruptions to the natural environment and human settlements and activities.
+The road works covered by the Project will be carried on existing road with no change of the alignments but with minimum of widening on some places, within the right of way.
+The project therefore entails no resettlement and land acquisition as defined by OP 4.01, nor long lasting disruptions to the natural environment and human settlements and activities.

-2. POLICY, LEGAL AND ADMINISTRATIVE FRAMEWORKS
+2. POLICY, LEGAL AND ADMINISTRATIVE FRAMEWORK